fanteastick/quartz-test/content/rgb/Download more storage space.md

 ## 4. (Optional) Format If Needed

-If the disk is unformatted, you’ll need to format it first (be careful, this erases all data on it):
+If the disk is unformatted, you'll need to format it first (be careful, this erases all data on it):

 `sudo mkfs.ext4 /dev/sdX1`